15 October 1970 - The day that rocked Australia (The West Gate Bridge Disaster)

 Where to start?

-Use our Height Safety Risk Calculator tool to determine if you are doing all you can to ensure the safety of your workers.
+Use our Height Safety Risk Calculator to determine if you are doing all you can to ensure the safety of your workers.
 In 3 minutes, it will provide a detailed reporting showing your areas of risk including height safety awareness, height safety management and working at height requirements.

 So you've ascertained that your buildings need attention.
 The next step is to contact a reputable height safety specialist.

 SAYFA are Australia's leading access and fall protection system design specialists.
 We can provide you with roof safety solutions specifically designed to suit your buildings and your requirements.
 We know the law, including all industry Acts, Regulations, Standards and Codes of Practice that relate to work at height.

-We have a large network of height safety specialists who can visit your premises and provide comprehensive site audits and give options on the correct systems that you need on your buildings to be compliant and safe.
+We have a large network of height safety specialists who can visit your premises, provide comprehensive site audits, and give options on the correct systems that you need on your buildings to be compliant and safe.

 In light of new Workplace Manslaughter laws that are coming into force throughout Australia don't put off finding out where you stand and if your buildings are providing the level of safety that your workers deserve.